huggingface/transformers/templates/adding_a_new_model/ADD_NEW_MODEL_PROPOSAL_TEMPLATE.md

 5. Once you are satisfied, go to the webpage of your fork on GitHub.
     Click on "Pull request".
-Make sure to add the GitHub handle of some members of the Hugging Face team as reviewers, so that the Hugging Face team gets notified for future changes.
+Make sure to add the GitHub handle of some members of [name of mentor] as reviewers, so that the Hugging Face team gets notified for future changes.
 6. Change the PR into a draft by clicking on "Convert to draft" on the right of the GitHub pull request web page.